Sienci-Labs/Resources/gsender/ytbs-gs-installation.md

 - Ensure that “Disable WebGL” is not activated
 - Relaunch Chrome for the changes to take effect and now these updated settings should be used by gSender’s Electron builder

-<strong>Can’t open the port to connect
+**Can’t open the port to connect**
-</strong>Make sure your user is part of the dialout group.
+Make sure your user is part of the dialout group.
 To add your account to this group, go to a terminal and type “<em>sudo usermod -a -G dialout &lt;user&gt;</em>” (replacing “&lt;user&gt;” with your username).
 Restart after this change and try again.